 room correction is not valid.

-The common ASR response to all this would be "Prove it..." or, if then pinned down on the true definition of science, "Demonstrate its suggested probability..." or some such.
-But in doing so, the would-be scientist strays into a minefield of problems that can, to be sure, be waved away with some stated assumptions, but which means that everything that flows from the experiments is based on assumptions that have no
+The common ASR response to all this would be "Prove it..." or, if then pinned down on the true definition of science, "Demonstrate its likely probability..." or some such.
+But in doing so, the would-be scientist strays into a minefield of problems that can, to be sure, be waved away with some stated assumptions, but which means that everything derived from the experiments is based on assumptions that have no

-I could create a large list, but let's start with "It is assumed that the knowledge that a person is taking part in an experiment does not alter or hinder their perception of subtle differences...".
+I could create a large list, but let's start with "It is assumed that a person's awareness they are taking part in an experiment does not alter what they hear nor hinder their ability to discriminate...".
 Not many people would even bother to state this assumption, but it is crucial to any scheme that seeks to justify the design of an audio system using feedback from listening test results.
-Everything that flows from every listening test is based on that assumption, but without a Truman Show type setup, we can never know whether it is correct or not.
-Our own inner experience, however, surely suggests that it is not...
+Everything that follows from every listening test is based on that assumption, but without a Truman Show type setup, we can never know whether it is valid or not.
+Our own inner experience, however, suggests that it is not...

 In audio, it is better to design things based on feedforward